Biden budget plan would levy minimum tax on billionaires, boost national security - NewsBreak

 Some of that deficit reduction would come from increasing the tax rates on wealthy individuals and corporations.

-Biden’s budget proposal asks lawmakers to end “special treatment for the types of income that wealthy people enjoy” by creating a minimum tax on multi-millionaires and billionaires that would ensure those people pay at least 20 percent of their total income in federal income taxes
+Biden’s budget proposal asks lawmakers to end “special treatment for the types of income that wealthy people enjoy” by creating a minimum tax on multi-millionaires and billionaires that would ensure those people pay at least 20% of their total income in federal income taxes.

 “This minimum tax would apply only to the wealthiest 0.01 percent of households — those with more than $100 million — and over half the revenue would come from billionaires alone,” the budget proposal states.

-Corporations would also see an increase, if Congress were to pass a bill requiring them to pay a minimum tax rate of 28 percent.
+Corporations would also see an increase, if Congress were to pass a bill requiring them to pay a minimum tax rate of 28%.

 “Corporations received an enormous tax break in 2017,” Biden’s budget states, referring to a major tax cut law signed by then-President Donald Trump.
 “While their profits have soared, their investment in our economy did not: the tax breaks did not trickle down to workers or consumers.”